 Capital Assets - Capital assets, which include property, furniture, equipment, and intangibles are reported in the applicable governmental or business-type activities columns in the government-wide Statement of Net Position.
-Capital assets are recorded at historical cost.
+Capital assets are recorded at historical cost (except for right-to-use subscription assets, the measurement of which is discussed under "Subscription-Based Information Technology Arrangements (SBITA)" below).
 Donated capital assets are recorded at their acquisition value as of the date received.
 The costs of normal maintenance and repair that do not add to the value of the asset or materially extend asset lives are not capitalized.
 District machinery and equipment with a cost of more than \$5,000 will be capitalized.
 The Nutrition Fund equipment is capitalized with a cost of more than \$500.
+Subscription-Based Information Technology with a cost of more than \$200,000 will be capitalized.